 As the medium of instruction is English, applicants whose native tongue AND medium of undergraduate instruction is not in English should submit TOEFL (Test of English as a Foreign Language) scores or IELTS (International English Language Testing System) scores as evidence of their proficiency in the English language.
-A minimum TOEFL score of 580 for the paper-based test or 237 for the computer-based test; or IELTS result of 6.0 is required.
+A minimum TOEFL score of 580 for the paper-based test or 237 for the computer-based test or 85 for the Internet-based test (with a minimum of 22 for the writing section); or IELTS result of 6.0 is required.
 TOEFL or IELTS are only valid for two years after the test and the validity should not expire before the beginning of the application period for the research programme.
 Applicants are also encouraged to take the TWE (Test of Written English).

 In previous semesters, the acceptance rate has been about 10%.
 Successful candidates usually have very high TOEFL (average 620 out of a total of 677) scores.

 Applicants should submit a completed graduate application form along with their undergraduate and graduate transcripts, TOEFL report (native English speakers can apply for a waiver) and two recommendation letters.
 A well-written research proposal is very important for the review process.
 Scholarships are available to only qualified candidates.
 There are two intakes per academic year - one in Semester I (August) and the other in Semester II (January).
 Click here for the application deadline.

 Applications received after the deadlines will be considered for the next intake.

 Applications should as far as possible, be accompanied by a Research Proposal of approximately 1000 words.
 It should indicate the proposed area and topic of research, indicating knowledge of work done in that field, intended methodology, and a brief bibliography.